Visnalize/.com/src/win7simu/faq.md

 ### Does this simulator work offline?

 Yes.
 However, certain features such as user accounts, some games and browsers will not work as they require internet connection to connect with the servers.

+### How do I open the desktop menu?

+To open the desktop menu or any context menu, simply hold your finger for a second.

+### How do I bring programs/apps to desktop?

+There are currently 2 ways:

+* From the Start Menu, hold your finger on the programs/apps you want to add, a context menu should appear, then select "Send to Desktop".
+* From the desktop, you can refer to [this video tutorial](https://youtu.be/gz8dPrHsRCs).

 ## Miscellaneous